fpoirotte/cryptal/docs/src/Usage.rst

 Encryption/decryption contexts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Streaming encryption/decryption uses a stream context to pass several
-settings to the wrapper.
+Stream mode uses a stream context to pass several settings to the wrapper.

 The following table lists available options: